-1 (D) in any other way cause to be received any record or notice within the time it would have 2 arrived if properly sent.
-3 (40) "Signed" includes any symbol executed or adopted with present intention to authenticate 4 a writing.
-1 5 (41) "State" means a State of the United States, the District of Columbia, Puerto Rico, the 6 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the 7 United States.
-8 (42) "Surety" includes a guarantor or other secondary obligor.
-9 (43) "Term" means a portion of an agreement that relates to a particular matter.
-10 (44) "Unauthorized signature" means a signature made without actual, implied, or apparent 11 authority.
+1 there be none to any address reasonable under the circumstances, or 2 (B) in any other way cause to be received any record or notice within the time if 3 would have arrived if properly sent.
+4 (40) "Signed" includes any symbol executed or adopted with present intention to 5 authenticate a writing.
+6 (41) "State" means a State of the United States, the District of Columbia, Puerto 7 Rico, the United States Virgin Islands, or any territory or insular possession subject to the 8 jurisdiction of the United States.
+9 (42) "Surety" includes a guarantor or other secondary obligor.
+10 (43) "Term" means a portion of an agreement that relates to a particular matter.
+11 (44) "Unauthorized signature" means a signature made without actual, implied, or 12 apparent authority.
 The term includes a forgery.
-12 (45) "Warehouse receipt" means a receipt issued by a person engaged in the business of 13 storing goods for hire.
-14 (46) "Writing" includes printing, typewriting, or any other intentional reduction to tangible 15 form.
+13 (45) "Warehouse receipt" means a receipt issued by a person engaged in the 14 business of storing goods for hire.
+15 (46) "Writing" includes printing, typewriting, or any other intentional reduction to 16 tangible form.
 "Written" has a corresponding meaning.
-16 Source: Current Section 1-201.
-17 Changes from current law: 18 a.
-General.
-In order to make it clear that all definitions in the Uniform Commercial Code - not 19 just those in Article 1 - do not apply if the statutory context otherwise requires, a new subsection as subsection (b).
-Other than minor stylistic changes and renumbering as a result of moving some
+17 Source: Current Section 1-201.